sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

 REST API workflow for deposits
 **************

-This page provides information about creating and managging deposit using the REST API of the Data Repository service.
+This page provides information about creating and managging deposit using the REST API of the Data Repository service using Python.

 .. contents::
     :depth: 4